 Across many countries in Africa, people with albinism, including children, are attacked and killed due to their skin condition.
-Since the 1990s, at least 190 people with albinism have been murdered and 300 attacked across 27 African countries, the most in Tanzania.
+Since the 1990s, more than 200 people with albinism have been murdered and over 600 attacks in Africa.

 In 2018, the NYDG Foundation created a partnership with the Tumurere Foundation, a local Rwandan NGO specializing in education and the Rwandan Albinism Society to support 15 teenagers with albinism in northern Rwanda to complete their high school and receive primary health care.
 We believe its time for philanthropy to be more inclusive to accelerate social good and economic gains for all.